joanneloi/CPT212-Assignment-1/README.md

 Enter integers separated by space (e.g. 112 123 456 789 098)

 ➤ All integers must have the same number of digits.

+##### Part 1
+➤ User enters a space-separated list of lowercase words.

+Input is converted to lowercase and right-padded with spaces to ensure all words have equal length.